 If you are retiring or separating, contact the Department of Veterans Affairs as soon as you know you are doing so, and also be sure to ask your command support staff about scheduling an appointment for this process.
 Many bases offer group sessions to introduce soon-to-be-veterans to the VA claims process.

 You will need to have access to as much of your military medical history as you can remember or review as the VA claims questionnaire can be lengthy and require specific information.
 Do not be in a hurry when you fill these documents out as this application process is a crucial first step toward getting compensation.

 If you are in a forward-deployed, remote, or hardship assignment location these options may be limited so be sure to check with your unit to learn how and where to get started.

-When completing the paperwork for VA compensation, the process can seem lengthy and overwhelming.
-It can be hard to resist the temptation simply to enter information in the fields provided and get the application over with, but it’s a very smart idea to provide as much supporting evidence as you can with your application or supplemental to that application.
+The process can seem lengthy and overwhelming when completing the paperwork for VA compensation.
+It can be hard to resist the temptation to enter information in the fields provided and get the application over with, but it’s a very smart idea to provide as much supporting evidence as you can with your application or supplemental to that application.

 This should include statements and medical records from any private, out-of-network, or otherwise non-military care that may be relevant to your claim.

 Talk to your care providers and explain what you need and why you need it–you may find the best results with this kind of transparency.
 You’ll also want to complete VA Form 21-4142, Authorization to Disclose Information to the Department of Veterans Affairs (VA), and VA Form 21-4142a, General Release for Medical Provider Information to the Department of Veterans Affairs (VA).